Happy 10th Anniversary HHIA!

 Our Blanketing Philosophy - We blanket horses in cold rains and under 20 degrees (the point at which horses have to each more to stay warm).
 Your horse will need a waterproof blanket.
 Most of our horses prefer medium weight.

 Metal Shoes - We do not allow metal shoes on the property.
 Metal shoes cause a false herd hierarchy and cause many health issues including, but not limited to preventing the horse's from flexing and pumping blood from its lower legs back into its heart.
 We do allow composite (plastic) shoes.
-You can learn more by visiting our farrier's website: Big River Equine.
+We partner with Thompson Horseshoeing, a highly skilled barefoot farrier.

 Fencing - Fencing is mostly polyrope and electric wire.
-We are upgrading from barbed wire.
+The polyrope/electric wire fencing pattern we use began in spring 2020 and is hard for horses to break through, but elastic enough to keep them safe if they try to tangle with the fence.
+We are becoming known for keeping "escape artists" in the pastures where they belong.
+We are upgrading our perimeter fence from barbed wire.
 The remaining barbed wire on the property is so old that it is no longer sharp.

 Salt Access - Horses are given 24-7 access to loose salt.